 11. Vim Editor

-Vim is a highly configurable text editor built to enable efficient text editing which is a completely an open source editor that refers for Vi Improved, a clone of Vi Editor for Unix.
+Vim is a highly configurable text editor built to enable efficient text editing which is a completely open-source editor that refers for Vi Improved, a clone of Vi Editor for Unix.
 It is released under a license that includes some charityware clauses, encouraging users who enjoy the software to consider donating to children in Uganda.
-Vim is very powerful tool that has a very extensive built-in docs and tutorial.
+Vim is a very powerful tool that has very extensive built-in docs and tutorial.
 Vim's interface is not based on menus or icons but on commands given in a text user interface whereas its GUI app, gVim has menus and toolbars for commonly used commands.
 Vim is considered as very powerful because of its customizable and extensible nature.
 There are many extensions and plugins available to install to extend the features of Vim.
 Some of Vim's enhancements include completion, comparison and merging of files, folding, files over network protocols such as SSH, FTP, and HTTP, spell checking, split (horizontal and vertical) and tabbed windows, unicode and other multi-language support, syntax highlighting, search and cursor position histories, branching undo/redo history.

 12) GNU Emacs

-GNU Emacs is a highly extensible, customizable free and open source editor developed by the Saint of Free Software Foundation, Richard Stallman.
+GNU Emacs is a highly extensible, customizable free and open-source editor developed by the Saint of Free Software Foundation, Richard Stallman.
 Richard and Guy L. Steele, Jr. wrote the original EMACS as a set of Editor MACroS for the TECO editor.
 GNU Emacs was the first program released by the GNU Project.
 Some of the awesome features of GNU Emacs for HTML coding are content-sensitive editing, syntax coloring, built-in documentation and tutorials, full Unicode support for nearly all human languages and their scripts and moreover, its highly customizable with a graphical interface.
 The latest release has improvements to the custom themes system, unified and improved completion system in many modes and packages and built-in support for GnuTLS, GTK+ 3, ImageMagick, SELinux, and Libxml2 and many more.
 GNU Emacs is available for every platform and is available in the default repositories of every major distribution of Linux and can be installed using their package manager.

 13) GNU Nano

-GNU Nano is a free and open source editor that is designed to be a free replacement for the Pico text editor under the GNU General Public License.
+GNU Nano is a free and open-source editor that is designed to be a free replacement for the Pico text editor under the GNU General Public License.
 It emulates the Pico text editor and provides additional functionality.
 GNU Nano is a part of the GNU Project with Command Line Interface which is keyboard-oriented.
 It is pretty easy to use as its interface are good and informative.
 All the possible key combination to perform an operation is displayed in the interface which makes nano pretty easy for the coders to code.
 We need to configure .nanorc for extending the colors and compiling options.